MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P7-Levels/content.md

 >

 You will use this file as the template for all of your other levels.
-You will set this level up and tets with it.
+You will set this level up and test with it.
 Later you can duplicate this file to easily make new levels.

 # Designing a level